JoPaas/Behavioral-Cloning/writeup_report.md

 To capture the correct behavior I recorded forward and reverse laps, as well as some recovery maneuvers. also I recorded a lap of the challenge track, which presumably helps with sharper corners.
 I was worried that since on the challenge track I drove on the right lane this would also influence the cars behaviour on the normal track, but it worked.
 Probably the network is able to recognize the type of track.

 After the collection process, I had 5.200 number of data points.
 I then preprocessed this data by extracting the left and right images and adding an offset of +-0.15 to the current steering angle.
-I found this value to work well compared to 0.1 and up to 0.25.
+I found this value to work well compared to 0.1 and up to 0.25. the following pictures show left, center and right image of the same scene.

+![alt text][image4] ![alt text][image3] ![alt text][image5]

 I finally randomly shuffled the data set and put 10% of the data into a validation set, since the dataset is rather large.